bilesimo/telegram-miles-bot/README.md

 ## Tuning

-- Add or remove RSS feeds in `config.json`.
+- Add or remove feed and HTML sources in `config.json`.
 - Add narrower `kind: "html"` sources for stable category pages or sections.
 - Tighten keywords if you only want `Livelo -> Azul` or `bank -> LATAM`.
 - If a source becomes noisy, remove it and replace it with a narrower feed.
+- Add `negative_terms` for phrases that should never generate promo alerts.

 Config notes:

 - `kind` defaults to `feed`.
 Use `kind: "html"` for section/category pages.
 - `link_include_patterns` lets HTML sources keep only article URLs that match your regex list.
+- `title_cleanup_patterns` can strip author/time suffixes from HTML section-page links.
 - `official_link_patterns` controls which official domains are treated as second-stage confirmation candidates.
+- `negative_terms` blocks recurring false-positive wording.

 ## Notes

-- This version assumes the sources expose RSS or Atom feeds.
+- This version supports both RSS/Atom feeds and HTML section pages.
 - Network access is required at runtime both for the feeds and the Telegram Bot API.
 - SMS can be added later, but Telegram keeps this version simpler and free.
 - GitHub Actions schedules are not exact to the minute.
 A daily `12:00 UTC` cron usually runs close to that time, but not as a hard real-time SLA.